ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 ### <a name="upload-dashboard"></a>Upload an image using the OpenStack dashboard

-1. Log in to the IBM Blue Box Cloud OpenStack dashboard.
+1. Log in to the IBM Bluemix Private Cloud OpenStack dashboard.

 2. Under the **Project** panel, expand **Compute** and click **Images**.